 Under Section 3 (5) of the Children Act 1989, schools or any person who has care of a child “may….do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child’s welfare”.
 This means that on rare occasions, a school may need to “hold” a child in school whilst Social Care and the police investigate any concerns further.

 - Maria-Anne Higgins(Head Teacher),Mrs Maggie Ford (Senior Teacher), Miss Kerry Hammond (Pre-School Manager) and Mrs Cheryl Chambers (Pre-School Deputy Manager) have completed the Designated Person Child Protection training

-- Maria-Anne Higgins and Anthony Bradbury (Chair of Governors) have completed the Safer Recruitment training
+- Maria-Anne Higgins has completed the Safer Recruitment training

 - All staff have recently read Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings (September 2015)Keeping Children Safe in Education (September 2016)